edelstone/actionverb.com/job-ads/header-2.md

 When we need to fill a role, we look for people with a track record of success filling a similar role.

-When we need to fill a role, we look for people with a track record of success filling a similar role.
 We do not hire interns, junior staff, or anyone with less than 3 years of experience directly related to the role.
 As a result, all your co-workers will be major-league players, and you will relate to everyone here as a peer.